 An experienced surgeon can be the difference between implants that can last a lifetime and implants that end up failing.
 If the procedure must be redone, this will drive up your overall dental implant cost dramatically.

 If a specialized surgical technique is required for your situation, is the surgeon you’re considering experienced in that technique?
 For example, you may have bone loss in your upper jaw that prevents traditional implants from being placed.
-A surgeon trained in Zygomatic implant placement could still place these implants in one day by embedding them into your cheekbones, or Zygoma.
-However, many surgeons who have not been trained to place Zygomatic implants will default to treating you using bone grafting, which adds months or years to your treatment and may be more apt to failure.
-Comparatively, Zygomatic implants have a very high success rate and can be placed in one day.
+A surgeon trained in zygomatic implant placement could still place these implants in one day by embedding them into your cheekbones, or zygoma.
+However, many surgeons who have not been trained to place zygomatic implants will default to treating you using bone grafting, which adds months or years to your treatment and may be more apt to fail.
+Comparatively, zygomatic implants have a very high success rate and can be placed in one day.

 Do your research:

 - Is this surgeon board-certified with the American Board of Oral and Maxillofacial Surgeons?

 - How many implants has this surgeon placed?
 Do they place them on a regular basis?